TheRealSmithLab/Verdun/data/README.md

-negCtrls.fa.gz | Medaka-generated consensus genomes for negative controls (largely NNNNs) pangolin.tgz.gz | Pangolineages for the above-mentioned fastas phate_processed.tar | One-hot encoded clinical and variants data used to compute PHATE embeddings verdun_genomes.tsv | Metadata used to add to auspice webviewer to highlight verdun genomes verdun+globaldata.json.gz | Nextstrain phylogentic data comparing verdun genomes to a global of GISAID data (generates tree in auspice.us)
+negCtrls.fa.gz | Medaka-generated consensus genomes for negative controls (largely NNNNs) pangolin.tgz.gz | Pangolineages for the above-mentioned fastas phate_processed.tar | One-hot encoded clinical and variants data used to compute PHATE embeddings verdun_auspice-metadata.tsv | Metadata used to add to auspice webviewer to highlight verdun genomes verdun_globalcontext.json.gz | Nextstrain phylogentic data comparing verdun genomes to a global of GISAID data (generates tree in auspice.us)